Sceptive/forgiva-integrator/README.md

 ## Support

-For any support and assistance please get in touch with
+For any support and assistance please get in touch with Harun Esur at

 harun (dot) esur [at] sceptive (dot) com or